zkmkarlsruhe/thoscy/README.md

 Running
 -------

-Send and recieve functionality is split into two separate scripts: `thoscy-send` and `thoscy-recv`.
+Send and receive functionality is split into two separate scripts: `thoscy-send` and `thoscy-recv`.

 ### thoscy-send